Find out more about BFI NETWORK x BAFTA Crew. More questions? Email us at [email protected]

 Why can’t I see the full annual programme of masterclasses now?

 We work with the industry’s best practitioners who won’t always know their availability months in advance.
-We will endeavour to give Crew members at least four weeks’ notice when programming masterclasses, livestreams or networking.
-Once selected for BAFTA Crew, you will have access to a regular newsletter and online calendar of events and will be notified with updates and changes.
+We will endeavor to give Crew members as much notice as possible when programming masterclasses.
+Once selected for BAFTA Crew 2017, you will have access to an online calendar of events and be notified with any updates or changes.

 Who will deliver the live masterclasses?

 BAFTA masterclasses are delivered by BAFTA winners and nominees; writers, directors and producers – as well as craft and technical.
 Additionally, we will invite speakers with BAFTA-nominated credits.
 Please visit BAFTA Guru for a taste of previous Crew events and BAFTA content.

 Do I have to be living in the UK or is the programme open for overseas applications?

 Applicants need to be currently living and working in the UK.
 However, we welcome those with international experience on their CV.
 Previous work experience in the UK is not a necessary requirement so long as you currently reside in the UK.